 It’s November 2018.
 I’m slowly rewriting this blog and this is the first post from the very beginning that I’ve decided not to delete.
 The original post from May 2010 was a bunch of photos of me smacking together my first hive with nails and glue.
 Not much to see, really.
 Not much to talk about either because most people starting out will buy pre-cut wooden hive components just like I did and simply nail or screw them together.
 It takes a lot of work to goof it up seeing how there’s only one way the pieces fit together.
 So I won’t bother with detailed instructions.
 I’ll briefly touch on hive design instead, explain some confusing terminology and then show how all the hive pieces go together.

 New beekeepers have more than a few types of hives to choose from.
 Some include Warré hives, horizontal top bar hives, vertical Langstroth-type hives and even skeps for those ready to dive off the deep end.
 But hey, whatever turns your crank.
-I was initially attracted to the so-called natural approach to beekeeping promoted by Warré and top bar hive beekeepers, but I’m not sure there’s such a thing because when you get right down to it, beekeeping by definition is unnatural, just like carrots growing in a row is unnatural.
+I was initially attracted to the so-called natural approach to beekeeping promoted by Warré and top bar hive beekeepers, but I’m not sure there’s such a thing as natural beekeeping because when you get right down to it, beekeeping by definition is unnatural, just like carrots growing in a row is unnatural.
 We’re harnessing a force of nature.
 That doesn’t make it natural.
 Beekeeping, gardening, all those outdoors things, can create a more personal connection to nature, but I’m wary of calling it natural.
 In any case, looking back, I’m glad I chose a type of hive that has a good track record in my local climate, which happens to be the totally unnatural Langstroth hive, the most commonly used hive in North America.
 It looks something like this:

 The Langstroth hive, along with other vertical hives of similar design, is basically two big boxes stacked on top of each other with a roof on top, a floor on the bottom and 10 movable frames inside each box.
 The hive in the above photo happens to have two big boxes on the bottom and two smaller boxes on top.
 Each box is called a super, short for Super Duper (or superstructure).
-The large supers on the bottom are called deeps, sometimes referred to as hive bodies, because they’re deeper than all the other supers and they usually make up the main body of the hive where the honey bees live.
+The large supers on the bottom are called deeps (sometimes referred to as hive bodies) because they’re deeper than all the other supers.
+They usually make up the main body of the hive where the honey bees live.
 It’s also known as the brood chamber.
 The smaller supers on top are called mediums, sometimes referred to as medium honey supers, because they’re medium in size compared to deeps and it’s usually where the bees store their surplus honey (the honey humans get to eat).
 Some people use an even smaller super called a shallow super for harvesting honey.
 Supers come in other shapes and sizes, but deeps, mediums and shallows are the most common.

 As with most things in beekeeping, the terminology for hive components is inconsistent and all over the place.
 Most beekeepers don’t refer to deeps as supers like I do because, if you want to get technical (which I don’t), whatever goes on top of the main hive body is considered the superstructure.
 It’s superfluous, if you want to think of it that way.
 It’s usually where the surplus honey goes — on top.
 And that’s where beekeepers get the word super.
 I refer to all the boxes or chambers of the hive as supers, whether shallows, mediums or deeps, because they’re built exactly the same except at different heights.
 I know some beekeepers who use deeps as honey supers and never use medium supers.
 So for them, deeps are booth brood chambers (on the bottom) and honey supers (on the top).
 I know other beekeepers who use medium supers for everything and never use deeps.
 So what would usually be called a honey super for most beekeepers is part of the brood chamber for them.
 And we’re just getting started.
 If I’m confusing you already, then you get the picture.